raideno/convex-billing/packages/docs/guides/organization-based-billing.md

 # Organization Based Billing

 This guide shows how to bill at the organization level.
 Use the organization id as `entityId`.
-All members share the same subscription and usage counters.
+All members share the same subscription.

 ## Create a Stripe Customer when an organization is created